 Michelle H. Anthes

-Besides leading McShane & Bowie as our managing partner, Michelle Anthes concentrates her practice in estate planning and corporate law, with a focus on physician practices and farming – an important constituency and backbone of the Michigan economy within which different legal needs often intertwine.
+Besides leading McShane & Bowie as our managing partner, Michelle Anthes concentrates her practice in estate planning, trust and probate administration, and corporate law, with a focus on physician practices and farming – an important constituency and backbone of the Michigan economy within which different legal needs often intertwine.